DFHack/dfhack/docs/dev/Lua API.rst

   Reserved for internal use.

-The Label widget implements the following class methods:
+The Label widget implements the following methods:

 * ``label:setText(new_text)``